cagta/cagta.github.io/_posts/now/2023-02-14-now-im-trying-to-stay-sane.md

 i'd like to share following quote from it which i can relate a lot. this is how i define my profession:

 <p class="callout">"This then is programming, both a tar pit in which many efforts have floundered and a creative activity with joys and woes all its own.
-For many, the joy far outweigh the woes, and for them the remainder of this book will attempt to lay some boardwalks across the tar."[The Mythical Man-Month](https://www.goodreads.com/book/show/13629.The_Mythical_Man_Month) pg 9.</p>
+For many, the joy far outweigh the woes, and for them the remainder of this book will attempt to lay some boardwalks across the tar."[1]</p>

+[1](https://www.goodreads.com/book/show/13629.The_Mythical_Man_Month) The Mythical Man-Month, pg 9.